anexia-it/anexia-monitoring-django/README.md

 Usage
 -----

-The plugin registers some custom REST endpoints which can be used for monitoring.
-Make sure that the **ANX\_MONITORING\_ACCESS\_TOKEN** is defined, since this is used for authorization.
+The plugin registers some custom REST endpoints and django management commands which can be used for monitoring.
+Make sure that the **ANX\_MONITORING\_ACCESS\_TOKEN** is defined, since this is used for authorization of the endpoints.
 The endpoints will return a 401 HTTP\_STATUS code if the token is not define or invalid, and a 200 status code otherwise.

 ### Version monitoring

 Returns all a list with platform and module information.
+Data can be retrieved via endpoint or django management command.

+**Command:** `./manage.py anxmonitormodules` output is same as endpoints response body.

 **URL:** `/anxapi/v1/modules/?access_token=custom_access_token`